-- How long does it take before I can be working in the U.S.?
+How long does it take before I can work in the U.S.?

 Preparing to work in the U.S

 What happens after I sign an employment agreement with MedPro?

 Once you sign an employment agreement, our International Team will work with you to ensure you complete each step that is essential to successfully living and working in the U.S.

 Will I receive any financial assistance during the licensing and credentialing, training, testing, and immigration process?

 Yes!
 We cover all costs for licensing, credentialing, and required testing.
 We also offer unlimited access to educational courses available through MedPro University (MedProU®).
 These courses help with your preparation for required testing as well as clinical training and U.S. assimilation.

 The type of visa you receive will be dependent upon your profession.